Promontorio (AZS 100%)

-The 100% owned Promontorio Project is one of Azure’s two cornerstone assets.
 Promontorio is located in the northern Mexican state of Chihuahua and comprises four adjoining mineral concessions totalling 10,520 hectares.
 All four of these concessions are 100%-owned by Azure.

 Azure has been exploring Promontorio since 2008 with considerable success.
 Several different styles of precious and base metal mineralisation have been identified, including:

-- high sulphidation epithermal;
+- high sulphidation epithermal (copper-gold-silver);

-- hydrothermal breccia; and
+- hydrothermal breccia (gold-silver); and

 Potential deposit sizes for these mineralisation styles range from large, bulk-tonnage resources to more modest-sized, high grade bodies, which bodes well for large scale, long-life mining operations.